seniorjoinu/ic-cron/README.md

 If you really want this functionality right now, you may try to serialize the state manually using `get_cron_state()` function.

-Also it works bad when you schedule a task with an interval less than IC's block time (~2s).
-Make sure you set `duration_nano` in `scheduling_interval` to at least 3s.
+Since it can't pulse faster than the consensus ticks, it has an error of ~2s.
+So make sure you're not using a `duration_nano` interval less than 3s, otherwise it won't work as expected.

 ## How does it work?